Caryio/Selenium-in-Docker/README.md

-# Web Automation Testing with Selenium & Docker
+# Web Automation Testing with Selenium & Docker Demo

 This project uses Selenium with Docker to manage automated testing on a web app.
 The project includes several test cases demo, all written in Python using the Pytest framework.